|

 Week.

-go to church for a service that commemorates
+Holy Thursday, people go to church for a service

-and words of Jesus Christ, starting the celebration
+repeats the actions and words of Jesus Christ,

-next three days.
-On Holy Friday, after 3 p.m.,
+On Holy Friday, after 3 p.m., which is the

-which is the time that Jesus died on the cross,
+time that Jesus died on the cross, each church

-each church sets up a tomb where the Holy
+sets up a tomb where the Holy Eucharist is

-Eucharist is placed as well as a statue of
+placed as well as a statue of Jesus taken

-stand guard at the tomb all night as people
+at the tomb all night as people come and pray.

-come and pray.
-Many people go from village
+Many people go from village to village and

-to village and in the city from church to
+in the city from church to church to pray

 No baking is allowed on Holy Friday, but people